COSC3020/theory-vs-practice-livi5599/README.md

 Bullet 1

 1. Asymptotic analysis is theoretical, as it describes algorithm behavior as the input reaches infinity.
 Actual performance is empirical, as it describes algorithm behavior with a specific set of inputs.
+The two are different, as actual performance depends on constants and machine performance, whereas asymptotic analysis ignores those factors.

 2. Actual performance is affected by hardware, software, and the characteristics of the input data, whereas asymptotic analysis is primarily affected by the input size.

-3. Asymptotic analysis takes into account inputs reaching infinity.
-This can be misleading, as it doesn’t consider small inputs, so the results of those inputs may not be accurately presented.
+3. In addition to ignoring constants, asymptotic analysis also ignores lower-order terms, which can be misleading when compared to actual performance since when lower-order terms are accounted for, they can have a decent effect on the runtime.

 Bullet 2